 - Completed application accompanied by a \$60 nonrefundable application fee. - Completion of 57 semester hours of pre-nursing curriculum with a cumulative grade point average (GPA) of 2.0 on a 4.0 scale. - Submit official transcripts at the end of each term from all regionally accredited college(s) attended showing a minimum grade of C in all required courses completed prior to enrollment in St. John's College.
-Official transcripts must come from the granting institution directly to St. John's College. - · Good academic standing at the last institution attended. - Graduated from an approved diploma or associate degree nursing program and be a RN with an unencumbered license. - Graduated as an RN within the last five years or, if graduated more than five years ago must have practiced as an RN within the last two years
+Official transcripts must come from the granting institution directly to St. John's College.
+No designated lower division course may be repeated more than once. - · Good academic standing at the last institution attended. - Graduated from an approved diploma or associate degree nursing program and be a RN with an unencumbered license. - Graduated as an RN within the last five years or, if graduated more than five years ago must have practiced as an RN within the last two years